Ayehu/custom-activities/Amazon S3/AWSGetFile/README.md

 Output Success/Failure

-MANDATORY FIELDS WHEN CREATING A USER:
+MANDATORY FIELDS WHEN DOWNLOAD A FILE:

 a.
 Access Key: How to get: Bellow
 b.
 Secrey Key: How to get: Bellow
 c.
 Bucket: Bucket is the directory that you want to get the file when download.
 d.
 File Path: File Path is the address of the file to download on your device.
 e.
-Key: Name of file in Bucket
+Key: Name of file in Bucket.

 -------------------------------------------